Australian Capital Territory: Indigenous inhabitants

-Aboriginal Australian peoples have long inhabited the area.
-Evidence indicates habitation dating back at least 25,000 years, and it is possible that the area was inhabited for considerably longer, with evidence of an Aboriginal presence at Lake Mungo dating back around 40,000–62,000 years.
+Indigenous Australians have long inhabited the area.
+Evidence indicates habitation dating back at least 25,000 years, and it is possible that the area was inhabited for considerably longer.
 The principal group occupying the region were the Ngunnawal people, with the Ngarigo and Walgalu living immediately to the south, the Wandadian to the east, the Gandangara to the north and the Wiradjuri to the north-west.

 European colonisation

 Following European settlement, the growth of the new colony of New South Wales led to an increasing demand for arable land.
 Governor Lachlan Macquarie supported expeditions to open up new lands to the south of Sydney.
 The 1820s saw further exploration in the Canberra area associated with the construction of a road from Sydney to the Goulburn plains.
 While working on the project, Charles Throsby learned of a nearby lake and river from the local Indigenous peoples and he accordingly sent Wild to lead a small party to investigate the site.
-The search was unsuccessful, but they did discover the Yass River and it is surmised that they would have set foot on part of the future territory.
+The search was unsuccessful, but they did discover the Yass River, and it is surmised that they would have set foot on part of the future territory.

-A second expedition was mounted shortly thereafter and they became the first Europeans to camp at the Molonglo (Ngambri) and Queanbeyan (Jullergung) Rivers.
+A second expedition was mounted shortly thereafter, and they became the first Europeans to camp at the Molonglo (Ngambri) and Queanbeyan (Jullergung) Rivers.
 However, they failed to find the Murrumbidgee River.
-The issue of the Murrumbidgee was solved in 1821 when Throsby mounted a third expedition and successfully reached the watercourse, on the way providing the first detailed account of the land where the Australian Capital Territory now resides.
+The issue of the Murrumbidgee was solved in 1821 when Throsby mounted a third expedition and successfully reached the watercourse, on the way providing the first detailed account of the land that now comprises the territory.
 The last expedition in the region before settlement was undertaken by Allan Cunningham in 1824.
 He reported that the region was suitable for grazing and the settlement of the Limestone Plains followed immediately thereafter.